-Sendle delivers with Australia's first fleet of solar powered electric vehicles
+Sendle delivers first fleet of solar powered electric vehicles in Australia

 At Sendle, we take our commitment to the environment very seriously which is why we’re doubling down on our efforts to provide shipping that’s good for the world.